Indigenous Dispossession-Related Responses at Other Institutions

 Compiled by Karishma Bottari, Kurt Jordan, and Jon Parmenter

-This post provides summaries and links to news stories, official reports, and administrative statements related to university responses to the Indigenous Dispossession issue.
-If you know of additional items that should be added to this list, please send the information to cuid@cornell.edu
+This page provides summaries and links to recent news stories, official reports, and administrative statements related to university responses to the Indigenous Dispossession issue.
+If you know of additional items that should be added to this list, please send the information to cuid@cornell.edu.

 Land Grant Universities: